Aim: Refine existing bird monitoring methodologies.

 - Conduct bird monitoring workshops across all tenures where bird monitoring has been selected to assess the outcomes of management interventions.

-Tegan Douglas of Birdlife WA has conducted one week bush-bird identification and sampling methodology course at Charles Darwin Reserve (CDR) in August 2017, there is an additional course at Ninghan Station in September and one at Thundelarra in October.
+Tegan Douglas of Birdlife WA has conducted three, one week bush-bird identification and sampling methodology course at Charles Darwin Reserve (CDR) in August, Ninghan Station in September and Thundelarra Station in October 2017.

 Some of the trainees who participated were keen to be involved with future monitoring in the region and may be able to assist in bird monitoring in the ongoing Gunduwa Refugia Project and for Bush Heritage Australia environmental outcomes monitoring.